As many of you know, I’m a huge fan of goal setting. In fact, I believe it’s a huge part of your journey to financial freedom.

 Sometimes all you need is a little nudge letting you know that you’re spending quite a bit more than a month before.

-Well, even though the platform is free, they make money through their wealth management service that helps people manage their investments.
+Well, even though the platform is free, they make money through their wealth management service which helps people manage their investments.

 They list these as offered services: